Seasawher/mathlib4-help/docs/tactics.md

 The `hint` tactic tries every tactic registered using `register_hint tac`, and reports any that succeed.

-## html!
-Defined in: `ProofWidgets.HtmlCommand.htmlTac`

-The `html!` tactic is deprecated and does nothing.
-If you have a use for it,
-please open an issue on https://github.com/leanprover-community/ProofWidgets4.

 ## induction
 Defined in: `Lean.Parser.Tactic.induction`